-New patient-centric solution for the management of chronic respiratory insufficiency diseasesNovember 16th, 2012 in Diseases, Conditions, Syndromes /
+New patient-centric solution for the management of chronic respiratory insufficiency diseasesNovember 16, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Philips Respironics today announces the availability of the new bi-level ventilator BiPAP A401 for the management of chronic respiratory insufficiency, a condition secondary to diseases such as obesity hypoventilation syndrome, chronic obstructive pulmonary disease (COPD) and neuromuscular disease for adult and pediatric patients (above 10 kg).

 Launching on World COPD Day 2012 and being showcased this week at Medica 2012, the world's largest medical trade fair, the BiPAP A40 improves the management of chronic respiratory diseases by offering a range of unique benefits that facilitate the smoothest possible transition in the patient care pathway – from initial titration to hospital discharge, from home therapy to long-term follow-up.

 "Philips is proud to be able to provide access to new and innovative solutions that improve quality of care for respiratory patients – both in hospital and at home," comments Mats Dahlquist, general manager international, Philips Home Healthcare Solutions.

 One of the key benefits of the BiPAP A40 is an innovative ventilation mode called AVAPS-AE, which helps to guide clinicians during the initial titration of therapy, while maintaining comfort and improving efficacy for the patient.
 This new ventilation mode automatically maintains airway patency while delivering the correct level of ventilation each user requires, whatever their body position or sleep stage.
 AVAPS-AE mode also helps to guide clinicians during the initial titration of therapy, while providing long term comfort and assuring therapy compliance.